THREE-GOAL SECOND PERIOD LIFTS BOSTON COLLEGE PAST NORTHEASTERN, 3-1

-Junior forward Mary Restuccia had a goal and an assist for the Eagles
+Junior forward Mary Restuccia registers goal and assist for Eagles

 BOSTON - Brittany Esposito potted her third goal of the season, but a three-goal second period paced No. 6 Boston College past Northeastern, 3-1, at Matthews Arena on Wednesday night.

 The Huskies took the lead with just over four minutes left in the first period.
 Rachel Llanes found Esposito on the right wing and made a nifty pass to the sophomore forward who roofed it past Molly Schaus (28 saves) for the 1-0 lead.
 Maggie DiMasi supplied the secondary assist.

 In the second period, The Eagles' power play took advantage of two Husky penalties.
 First, Mary Restuccia slotted home her second goal of the season 26 seconds into the stanza.
 Then, Taylor Wasylk tallied her seventh goal of the season at 2:48 of the frame with one second remaining on the power play.